24 cool & unique things to do in Auckland: A guide for the curious

 Caretaker is easily one of Auckland’s best cocktail bars.

-Find your way down the discreet stairs and through the door and you’ll step into a dimly lit, lushly decorated bar, where people sip decadent cocktails around small tables lit with haloes of golden light.
+The entrance is down a set of discreet stairs down an alley off the main square in Britomart.
+Inside the dimly lit, lushly decorated bar, people sip decadent cocktails around small tables lit with haloes of golden light.

 The bar doesn’t have a traditional menu — your server will simply ask you what you feel like drinking, and you’ll get a surprise drink whipped up for you based on your whims.